 Adopted by Wall Street businessmen as their uniform of choice on sweltering days, it took style cues from the wool suit mentioned earlier, sporting high lapels, closing on two buttons, and ventless.

 Although rare examples of the Palm Beach suit do appear, they are often incredibly expensive.
 A white seersucker or linen suit is an affordable alternative, and like the Palm Beach, it’s very cool in hot conditions.

 1930s Men’s Sportcoats

-Another summer classic is the navy blazer and cream pants.
+Another summer classic is the navy blazer with cream pants.
 Paired with a simple white shirt, striped tie and a pair of black Oxfords, it is the ideal outfit to attend a garden party or to linger by the yachts as you breathe in some fresh sea air.

-An outfit like this calls for a straw boater with colorful ribbon.
+An outfit like this calls for a straw boater with a colorful ribbon.
 Perhaps even a silver topped cane for cutting a dash.

 This is a very versatile ensemble.
 Simply replace the navy blazer for another color or pattern (glen plaid, for example) and you have a different look.
 This look is ideal if you’re on vacation and have limited space in your suitcase.